A topic from the subject of Chemical Education in Chemistry.

 • Analyze a known mass of the compound to determine the mass of each element present.

-• Convert masses to moles and divide by the smallest number of moles to obtain the simplest ratio.
+• Divide the moles of each element by the smallest number of moles to obtain the simplest whole-number ratio.

 • Molecular Formula: